Brown lawns. Flooded basements. Piles of snow dumped on your doorstep. Topsy-turvy weather can test your patience, and even put your home at risk.

 - They’re not convenient.
 You have to put up the shutters and brace your garage door whenever a storm is coming, and that can be potentially dangerous.
 Most homeowners don’t have the tools, time, or experience to properly install them.

-- Although they both offer protection, they may not resist high wind pressures as effectively during Category 4 or 5 hurricanes.
+- They may not resist high wind pressures as effectively during Category 4 or 5 hurricanes.
 This is especially true for older, less wind-resistant homes, and if your garage door is made of wood.

 - New windows and garage doors, in general, have more value when it’s time to sell.

-How: Incorporate fire-wise landscaping.
-It can put a damper on kindling by limiting the amount of flammable vegetation and materials around your home.
+Incorporate fire-wise landscaping to put a damper on kindling by limiting the amount of flammable vegetation and materials around your home.

 The right materials can act as fuel breaks.
-Here are just a few ideas:
+Here are just a few:

 - Replace mulch with pebbles or gravel.

 - Replace a wood deck with a concrete patio.